MattRob77/recursion-readme/README.md

   }

 ```
-However if just keep the function above, we will call this function forever.
+However if we just keep the function above, we will call this function forever.
 Let's stop when n is one.
 As you see above, the sum up to the number one is one, so we can just write our function as the following:

 ```js
 function sumUpTo(n){